FuXi-S2S: A machine learning model that outperforms conventional global subseasonal forecast models: Methods

 where $\textrm{BS}_\textrm{forecast}$ and $\textrm{BS}_\textrm{clim}$ represent the Brier Scores (BS) \cite{Brier1950} for the model's forecast and the climatological forecast, respectively.
 Similar to the RPS, the BS quantifies the mean squared difference between the predicted probabilities and observations (either 0 or 1) in binary probabilistic forecasts.
 In this study, the BSS is calculated for the ensemble mean of both FuXi-S2S and ECMWF S2S, using the 90th climatological percentiles as the threshold for extreme events.
 The BS ranges from 0 to 1, with lower values indicating a better agreement between ensemble forecasts and observations with 0 suggesting the best possible BS score.
 On the contrary, a higher BSS, up to a maximum of 1, indicates better performance.
 The BSS measures the improvement of a forecast's BS ($\textrm{BS}_\textrm{forecast}$) relative to that of a climatological forecast ($\textrm{BS}_\textrm{clim}$) as reference.
 A BSS of one indicates a perfect forecast, zero denotes no improvement over climatology, and negative values suggest inferior performance compared to climatology.

 The evolution of MJO is typically characterized using the Real-time Multivariate MJO (RMM) index, as originally developed by Wheeler and Hendon \cite{wheeler2004all}.
 The RMM1 and RMM2 indices represent the first and second principal components of the combined Empirical Orthogonal Function (EOF).
 This EOF is derived based on the daily mean values of OLR, zonal wind at 850 hPa ($\textrm{U850}$), and zonal wind at 200 hPa ($\textrm{U200}$), all averaged within the latitude range of 15\textdegree N and 15\textdegree S \cite{rashid2011prediction}.
 In this study, we use the EOFs derived by Wheeler and Hendon (2004) \cite{wheeler2004all}.
-To obtain the predicted MJO indices, the data from both FuXi-S2S and ECMWF S2S are firstly interpolated from a spatial resolution of 1.5\textdegree to a 2.5\textdegree.
-The amplitude and phase of the MJO are respectively defined by the formulas: \(\sqrt{\textrm{RMM1}^2(t) + \textrm{RMM2}^2(t)}\) and \(tan^{-1}\frac{\textrm{RMM2}^2(t)}{\textrm{RMM1}^2(t)}\).
+To obtain the predicted MJO indices, data from both the FuXi-S2S and ECMWF S2S models are firstly interpolated from a spatial resolution of 1.5\textdegree to a 2.5\textdegree, and projected onto the observed EOFs.
+After calculating the ensemble mean anomalies, the RMM for the ensemble mean of both modes was derived.
+The amplitude and phase of the MJO are respectively defined by the formulas: \(\textrm{RMMA}=\sqrt{\textrm{RMM1}^2(t) + \textrm{RMM2}^2(t)}\) and \(\textrm{$\theta$}=tan^{-1}\frac{\textrm{RMM2}^2(t)}{\textrm{RMM1}^2(t)}\).
 To assess the quality of the MJO forecasts, we calculate the bivariate $\textrm{COR}$ using the following equation:

 where $a_1(t)$ and $a_2(t)$ are the observed RMM1 and RMM2 at time $t$ derived from the ERA5 reanalysis dataset.
 Correspondingly, $b_1(t,\tau)$ and $b_2(t,\tau)$ represent the forecasts for time $t$ with a lead time of $\tau$ days, respectively. $N$ denotes the number of total predictions.
 We apply the threshold of $\textrm{COR} = 0.5$ for skillful prediction \cite{rashid2011prediction}.